MeshPointWifi/MeshPoint/README.md

 # MeshPoint
-MeshPoint is Open source wifi hotspot for crisis situations
+MeshPoint is Open source Wifi Hotspot for Crisis Situations